kenshiro-o/nagato-ai/README.md

 ## Tool calling

 Check the full example [here](docs/examples/coordinator_researcher_critic.py) to see how tool calling works.
-We now support tool calling for both Claude 3 and GPT models.
+We now support tool calling for  GPT, Claude 3, and Llama 3 (via Groq) models.

 ### Tool creation